 Besides historical data, you can use the demand sensing approach to get a more accurate, daily demand plan for the short-term horizon (4-6 weeks) so you can respond quickly to immediate changes on both the supply and demand side.

-You can easily generate a range of forecast models if you use a demand planning software that allows you to pull in real-time data and plug it into pre-determined models.
+You can easily generate a range of forecast models if you use a that allows you to pull in real-time data and plug it into pre-determined models.
 You can then create forecasts to share with all relevant departments in your organization through a customized dashboard and reports.

 4. Minimize delays